 Next came a very Sicilian bride at the beginning of another type of journey.

-As I have blogged before about weddings, how they are a big and expensive deal here in Sicily.
+As I have blogged before about weddings, how they are a big and an expensive deal here in Sicily.

 If you get a partial invite only to the church, as I did, you can spend much less on the gift and there is no need to go out and buy a new evening dress.
 It’s safe to come and participate in the church ceremony without being a part of the circus of glitter and observation.